yabadeer/Search-Engines-Project/README.md

 `git clone https://github.com/UWaterloo-MSCI-541/msci-541-f23-hw5-yabadeer.git`

 Then, navigate to the directory containing the `BM25.py` script and follow the example commands above to execute the retrieval process.
 As a reminder, you'll first need to run indexEngine.py to create the index, and then run BM25.py to perform the retrieval.

+### Acknowledgements
+Some code here was inspired by Professor Mark Smucker at the University of Waterloo, and other online resources.
+All sources were acknowledged in the comments of the code.

 ### Contact Info
 For any questions or assistance, please contact me at yabadeer@uwaterloo.ca.